Conditional instructions

 Within

-<xsl:choose> <xsl:when test="$day = 'Monday'" select="1"/> <xsl:when test="$day = 'Tuesday'" select="2"/> <xsl:when test="$day = 'Wednesday'" select="3"/> <xsl:when test="$day = 'Thursday'" select="4"/> <xsl:when test="$day = 'Friday'" select="5"/> <xsl:otherwise select="-1"/> </xsl:choose>xsl:choose
+<xsl:choose> <xsl:when test="$day = 'Monday'" select="1"/> <xsl:when test="$day = 'Tuesday'" select="2"/> <xsl:when test="$day = 'Wednesday'" select="3"/> <xsl:when test="$day = 'Thursday'" select="4"/> <xsl:when test="$day = 'Friday'" select="5"/> <xsl:otherwise select="-1"/> </xsl:choose>xsl:choose, thexsl:whenandxsl:otherwiseinstructions can define the returned value using aselectattribute in place of a sequence constructor.
+For example: -

 The

-attributes in place of a contained sequence constructor.
+<xsl:if test="$day = 'Monday'" then="1" else="0"/>xsl:ifinstruction can deliver its results usingthenandelseattributes in place of a contained sequence constructor.
 For example:If the

-instruction must be empty (have no children).
+thenattribute is present, thexsl:ifinstruction must be empty (have no children).
 Either attribute can be used independently; there is no requirement for both to be present.

-These new forms of xsl:choose
+These new forms of xsl:choose and xsl:if are particularly useful

-to compute the return value of a function, replacing xsl:sequence
+to compute the return value of a function, replacing xsl:sequence.

 The new xsl:switch instruction provides

-.
+an alternative to xsl:choose.
 It is best illustrated by example: